theappbusiness/ConfigGenerator/README.md

 ```

-`configen` generates Swift files by default.
-However, you can generate Objective-C files by providing `objc` as the final argument.
+`configen` generates Swift code by default.
+You can generate Objective-C code by providing the `-c` or `--objective-c` switches

 The best way to support multiple environments is to define a separate scheme for each one.
 Then add the relevant target as an external build step for each scheme ensuring that 'Parallelize Build' is disabled.